1st Tadeusz Kościuszko Infantry Division

 The Polish 1st Tadeusz Kościuszko Infantry Division (1 Polska Dywizja Piechoty im.
 Tadeusza Kościuszki) was an infantry division in the Polish armed forces formed in 1943 and named for the Polish and American revolutionary Tadeusz Kościuszko.
 Formed in the Soviet Union, it was the first division of the First Army (Berling Army), and of what later became the post-war Polish Armed Forces (Ludowe Wojsko Polskie) after Invasion of Poland in 1939 and defeating the Nazi Germany in 1945.
+It was considered part of Polish Armed Forces in the East.